brian-koga/mftp/README.md

 # FinalProject-mftp

-Fina; project for 360 to create a client server program that allows clients to look at, get and put files onto a server directory.
+Fina; project for CS360 Systems Programming to create a client server program in C that allows clients to look at, get and put files onto a server directory.

 Initial comments: